South Holston Reservoir - General Information

 South Holston's water is cool enough and has adequate dissolved oxygen throughout much of the year to support trout.
 Dissolved oxygen can sometimes fall below optimum levels during the summer, limiting the success of the fishery.
 Approximately 8% of the effort expended by South Holston anglers in 2007 was for trout.

 There is no size limit for trout on South Holston.
 There is a daily creel limit of seven trout, only two of which can be lake trout.

 - Walleye stocking by TWRA: 2010 - 44,282; 2009 - 24,920; 2008 - 40,921; 2007 - 38,623; 2006 - 56,840

-South Holston is well suited for a successful walleye fishery and they have been stocked by the TWRA since 1986.
-The Virginia Fish and Game Commission also regularly stocks walleye.
+South Holston is well suited for a successful walleye fishery and they were stocked by the TWRA from 1986 to 2010.
+The Virginia Fish and Game Commission has now taken over stocking the lake with walleye.
 The daily creel limit is five, 18-inch or longer walleye.

 White bass are a schooling fish that can provide some great fishing action.
 Like walleye, white bass make spawning runs up the South Fork Holston River.
 Their populations can fluctuate greatly because it is a short lived species and environmental conditions play a major role in the success of any given spawning season.
 No harvest of white bass is permitted.

 The new 2011 reciprocal agreement with Virginia has resulted in several regulation changes.
 There is a 20 fish per day limit on catfish and only one, 34-inch or longer catfish may be harvested per day.
 The bluegill creel limit is 50 per day and anglers may only fish 15 limblines.
 No harvest of white bass is permitted.